BekahHW/BekahHW.github.io/_posts/2022-11-01-This Week in DevRel: Life Moves Fast.md

 ### Blogging
 Unfortunately, I haven’t been able to have the cadence I want with blogging, but I did get a couple of posts in, including this one on [Open Source Projects for Hacktoberfest]
-(https://dev.to/deepgram/open-source-projects-for-hacktoberfest-2022-4cia), yesterday’s [post on imposter syndrome](https://t.co/rkob8LcmsO)  and this new one on [5 Reasons to Contribute to Open Source Projects]( ).
+(https://dev.to/deepgram/open-source-projects-for-hacktoberfest-2022-4cia), yesterday’s [post on imposter syndrome](https://t.co/rkob8LcmsO)  and a new one on 5 Reasons to Contribute to Open Source Projects that will be up soon.
 The good news is, our monthly challenge for Virtual Coffee is [Let’s Write 100k words together!](https://virtualcoffee.io/monthlychallenges/nov-2022), so you’ll be reading a lot more from me this month.

 ### Hackathon
 We ran a hackathon internally with the Learn Build Teach Community.
 We provided support, ran a couple of workshops, and are in the judging stages.
 This is the first time we ran an internal community hackathon, so this was a real learning experience.
 As part of the post-hackathon experience, we’re doing evaluation of what worked and what didn’t, and what our strategy will be going forward.